darabos/pyweek-fragmented-space/README.md

 an empty spot to drop a block you are carrying.
 SPACE is also used with abilities.
 The ability description will tell you how.

+There are two hazards lurking on the surface of the hard drive.
+Viruses run around randomly and bump into you, causing you to drop everything in your hands.
+You cannot write to (put down blocks on) bad sectors.
+Reading (picking up) from bad sectors works, but it causes the neighboring sectors to go bad as well.

 If there are no more cutscenes between levels, you have beaten the game and are now in infinite play mode.
 Press ESC to quit the game.